mattes337/MoRAG/tasks/25-pdf-markdown-conversion.md

-# Task 25: PDF to Markdown Conversion with Docling Integration
+# Task 25: Enhanced PDF to Markdown Conversion with Docling Integration

+## Status: FRAMEWORK READY ✅
+**Note**: The universal document conversion framework (Task 24) has been implemented.
+This task now focuses on enhancing the existing PDF converter with advanced docling features.

 ## Objective
-Implement high-quality PDF to markdown conversion using docling library (user's preferred PDF parser) to produce optimal AI-readable output with page-level chunking, table preservation, and OCR capabilities.
+Enhance the existing PDF converter in the universal document conversion framework with advanced docling features, improved table extraction, OCR capabilities, and enhanced quality assessment.

 ## Research Phase